 Indeed it wasn’t the only such incident.
 Smaller disturbances between the same factions occurred later in Brisbane, and elsewhere in the country.

-I mention this simply to distinguish it from the October 1940 riot, an all-Australian affair (America wasn’t in the war yet).
-This melee was known as the Brisbane Beer Riot or Brisbane Beer Barrage.
+I mention that set-to simply to distinguish it from an October 1940 riot, an intra-Australian matter in this case (America wasn’t in the war yet).
+The melee is known as the Brisbane Beer Riot or Brisbane Beer Barrage.